zingale/pyjournal2/README.md

-# pyjournal
+# pyjournal2

-pyjournal is a commandline script written in python to create and manage a LaTeX-based scientific journal.
+pyjournal2 is a commandline script written in python to create and manage a Sphinx ReST-based scientific journal.
 The journal is distributed (via `git`) so that we can access it from any machine we work on.
 It is commandline driven to make the barrier-to-entry for creating a short entry minimal.
-Entries are shown in date-order.
+Entries are groups into topics and shown in date-order.

-Note: the current version of this works only for python 3
+Note: pyjournal2 requires python 3

 * Installing: